Adrenal fatigue

 - weight gain

-These symptoms are common with lots of other conditions.
-It’s important to discuss these symptoms with your doctor to try to find a cause.
+These symptoms are common in many other conditions.
+It's important to see your doctor to find out the cause.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.